pmarshwx/phd/notes.md

 ### Figures to Create

-1. NSSL-WRF vs. STG4 distributions at 12.7 mm
-1. NSSL-WRF vs. STG4 distributions at 25.4 mm
+1. NSSL-WRF vs. STG4 CDF
 1. Sample forecasts at the 12.7 mm threshold